DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

-There are mainly four types of neural networks, namely fully connected (feed-forward neural network), convolutional neural network \citep{lecunCNN}, recurrent neural network (LSTM \citep{LSTM} is the most used) and the most recent Transformer \citep{vaswani2017attention}.
-The combination of machine learning and computational mechanics mainly depends on the powerful fitting ability of the neural network \citep{lu2022comprehensive, hornik1989multilayer}, so the mainstream is still using the feed-forward neural network in scientific applications with machine learning at present.
-Therefore, this article mainly introduces the feed-forward neural network.
-The feed-forward neural network is a nonlinear multiple linear regression, and the activation function adds nonlinear capabilities.
-The mathematical formula of the feed-forward neuron network can be expressed as:
+There are four primary types of neural networks: fully connected (also known as feed-forward neural networks), convolutional neural networks \cite{lecunCNN}, recurrent neural networks (with LSTM being the most commonly used), and the more recent Transformer \cite{vaswani2017attention}.
+The combination of machine learning and computational mechanics relies heavily on the powerful fitting capabilities of neural networks \cite{lu2022comprehensive, hornik1989multilayer}.
+As a result, feed-forward neural networks remain the mainstream choice for scientific applications involving machine learning.
+Therefore, this article will focus mainly on the feed-forward neural networks, which is essentially a multiple linear regression model enhanced with nonlinear capabilities through the activation function.
+The mathematical formula for the feed-forward neural networks can be expressed as follows: